Kali Nicole Gross: Research

 Gross was also the author of the 2016 book Hannah Mary Tabbs and the Disembodied Torso: A Tale of Race, Sex, and Violence in America.
 In Hannah Mary Tabbs and the Disembodied Torso, Gross uses archival sources to reconstruct the details of the sensational 1887 murder trial of Hannah Mary Tabbs and her neighbor George Wilson, and to more deeply understand the racial and gender dynamics that were at play in the case and in how it was publicly covered.
 After an unknown victim's torso was discovered and Tabbs and Wilson were identified as murder suspects, the case became a national news story.
 Gross argues that the case received national interest partly because the racial identity of the victim was not immediately obvious (the victim was later revealed to be Silas Wakefield Gaines, who was a multiracial person), and so the case did not fit neatly into certain prevalent racial narratives about violent crime.
 Gross uses the murder case to investigate the social history of Philadelphia in the 1880s, producing what the historian Georgina Hickey called "a nuanced exploration of the meaning of race and gender in late nineteenth-century urban America".
-Hannah Mary Tabbs and the Disembodied Torso won the 2017 Hurston-Wright Legacy Award for Nonfiction from the Hurston/Wright Foundation.
+Hannah Mary Tabbs and the Disembodied Torso won the 2017 Hurston/Wright Legacy Award for Nonfiction from the Hurston/Wright Foundation.

 In 2020, Gross and her coauthor Daina Ramey Berry published the book A Black Women's History of the United States.
 The book examines the history of African American women through the narratives of eleven women who either had a significant impact on the history of the United States or whose lives reflect something about Black women's lives in American history.
 Two theses of the book are that African American women have been under-recognised for their core role in American history, and that the rights that have been won by African American women were gained primarily through their own struggle and activism.
 Specifically, Gross and Berry argue that political acts by African American women have crucially clarified the idea of liberty in American politics, exposed failures in mainstream approaches to democracy, and demonstrated how to correct those failures.
 Gross and Berry selected stories about historical figures who are not well-known, in what was described in Kirkus Reviews as a "wide-ranging search-and-rescue mission for black female activists, trailblazers, and others who have left a mark".
-A Black Women's History of the United States was listed as one of "the 10 books to read in February" of 2019 by The Washington Post, as well as one of "the 22 most anticipated books of February 2020" by Bustle magazine.
+A Black Women's History of the United States was listed as one of "the 10 books to read in February" of 2019 by The Washington Post, as well as one of "the 22 most anticipated books of February 2020" by Bustle.